 Those who live in tiny homes know a thing or two about space-saving measures.
 A wall table is a great fit for such a small space.
 Multifunctional is the name of the game in order to save space and a wall table can serve as a dining table and a desk that can be quickly stored away to provide more space when needed.

 - Outside Patio

 Similar to an indoor bar area, an outside deck or patio with a railing is an opportune place to install a wall table for convenient outdoor living.
 If you are hosting a barbeque or cookout, a wall table will provide guests with an accessible place to eat or rest their drinks.

 There are many factors that go into choosing the right wall table for your space.
 It is important to consider the color and materials available, and also the size and functionality of your new table so it will be the best fit for your home and needs.
 Hopefully, you even found some inspiration in the ideas above.
 Check out some of the top-rated wall tables on Amazon below to find the one that will meet your needs.

 This wall table is notable for its solid pine build and sturdy cast-iron brackets.
 It is also 47” in length which makes it longer than many tables on the market and could make a great tv stand or bar.

 The modern and sleek design of this white wall table would be a great addition to a bedroom for a desk or vanity space.
 The extra storage from the shelves and drawers are a great bonus feature.

 Perfect for outdoor use on your deck or patio the next time you are hosting.
 It actually hangs on your balcony making the installation easy, is corrosive resistant and low maintenance.

 The simplest of all the options, this table comes in either black or white and is only two feet in width.
 It is a great table for those really tight on space in need of a dining table or desk.

-This wall table combines Scandanvian style and functionality.
-The fold out table has shelving and three feet of surface space, making it convenient for dining or working.
+This wall table combines Scandinavian style and functionality.
+The folding wall table has shelving and three feet of surface space, making it convenient for dining or working.